sq1agency/dip-into-dev/Part 1 - Technology and Terminology/outline.md

 	* A database is a program that stores and retrieves information.
 	* SQL/Relational
 		* Names: MySQL, MSSQL, Postgres, MariaDB
-		* What is it good for: Storing and retrieving data that is related to other database
+		* What is it good for: Storing and retrieving data that is related to other data
 		* What does that look like:
 		```
 		Car Table: